Ngorongoro Farm Lodge is a pretty haven, conveniently close to the Ngorogoro Crater

 Ngorongoro Farmhouse Lodge: Our full report

 The Ngorongoro Farmhouse Lodge is a lovely lodge just outside of the Ngorongoro Conservation Area.
 Set in 750 acres of private farmland, it is comfortable, well laid out and has some lovely views across the farm and across to Oldeani Volcano.
-The Farmhouse Lodge opened in 2003, and since then has been offering good value accommodation and is a great base for visiting both the Ngorongoro Crater and Lake Manyara National Park.
+The Farmhouse Lodge opened in 2003, and since then has been offering good value accommodation and is a good base for visiting both the Ngorongoro Crater and Lake Manyara National Park.

 Ngorongoro Farmhouse Lodge also has the feel of a farmhouse - as you arrive at the lodge, you are greeted with large, open grassy lawns which stretch across to the main areas.
+Behind these is a small forest and many rows of colourful flowers.

 The majority of the inside space is set out for dining, with individual tables varying in size, though corners with comfortable white sofas act as lounge areas, and there's a coffee table topped with wildlife and anthropological history books.